 Getting to Siargao

 How to get to Cloud 9, Siargao, Philippines.
 For international guests, the best option is a flight to the capitol Manila and from there with the new daily direct flights to Siargao with SKYJET.
 As the name suggests, SKYJET uses jet powered airplanes, which means you are on Siargao in just a little more than one hour.
 The fee for carrying a surfboard from Manila to Siargao or the other way around is ₱1,200 each way and a maximum of 5 surfboards can be carried per flight.
-You can book your flight here.

 The other option are two additional airlines which offer flights from Manila to Siargao, however, they will all make a stop in Cebu, which also is an International Airport and you can fly directly there from Bali, Hong Kong, Singapore, Japan and South Korea without having to go to Manila, although the airport is known for delays, so it would be best to avoid it.